mozilla-l10n/localizer-documentation/tools/fluent/basic_syntax.md

     }
 ```

 Notice that both the variants and the closing curly brace are indented.
-The same string can also be written as:
+The same message can also be written as:

 ```PROPERTIES
 emails =